alexcarchiar/bank/Documentation/Documentation.md

 - class constructor
 - class string format (used when print(CompanyBinder) is called)
 - class string representation used to have a quick representation of CompanyBinder's attributes (it is shorter than string format)

+#### Contract

+class Contract(code, branch *code*, binder *code*, type) All the attributes are the ones found in the Contract table (see the *2.
+Relational Database* in the documentation)

+We have the following methods:

+- class constructor
+- class string format (used when print(Contract) is called)
+- class string representation used to have a quick representation of ContractBinder's attributes (it is shorter than string format)